A look at who has been detained or deported in a US crackdown on mostly pro-Palestinian protesters

 Rumeysa Ozturk

 Friends and colleagues of Ozturk said her only known activism was co-authoring an op-ed in a student newspaper that called on Tufts University to engage with student demands to cut ties with Israel.
 Ozturk has been taken to an ICE detention center in Louisiana.
-A U.S. District judge has given the government until Friday to explain why Ozturk is being detained.
+A U.S. District judge in Massachusetts on Friday said Ozturk can't be deported to Turkey without a court order and gave the government until Tuesday evening to respond to an updated complaint filed by Ozturk's attorneys.

 Mahmoud Khalil

-This month, immigration enforcement agents arrested and detained Mahmoud Khalil, a legal U.S. resident and Palestinian activist who was prominent in protests at Columbia last year.
+This month, immigration enforcement agents arrested and detained Mahmoud Khalil, a legal U.S. resident, Palestinian activist and graduate student who was prominent in protests at Columbia last year.
 The administration has said it revoked Khalil's green card because his role in the campus protests amounted to antisemitic support for Hamas.
 He is fighting deportation.

 Yunseo Chung